-If you’ve ever wondered, after an initial interview, “Why didn’t I advance to the second round?” or “How else could I have answered that question?” or “Why was the employer asking that question?!,” then this post is for you.
+If you’ve ever wondered, after an interview, “Why didn’t I advance to the second round?” or “How else could I have answered that question?” or “Why was the employer asking that question?!,” then this post is for you.

 Adjust your mindset

-So if the employer is trying to get a sense of who you really are in the interview, and you’re busy trying instead to be whatever you think they want you to be for the job, then things aren’t going to go well.
+So if the employer is trying to get a sense of who you really are in the interview, and you’re busy trying instead to be whatever you think they want you to be for the job, things aren’t going to go well.

 A key piece of advice I give clients preparing for job interviews is to stop trying to please.